The best places to travel in June

-Though it’s always a good time, the Montreal Jazz Fest is going all out for its return and 42nd anniversary (June 30 – July 9) with so many legends, other cities will be operating at a talent deficit.
-The shortlist of performers includes The Roots, Tash Sultana, Masego and Nathaniel Rateliff and The Night Sweats.
-But if your idea of a flag-waver has more to do with racetrack officials than up-tempo swing, get here earlier in the month for the Montreal Grand Prix (June 17-19), when Formula One superstars take to the state-of-the-art Circuit Gilles Villeneuve racetrack on Notre Dame Island.
-Hit the champagne-fuelled opening party at The Ritz Carlton) or the outdoor fun on Crescent Street.
+Though it’s always a good time, the Montreal Jazz Fest is going all out for its return and 43nd anniversary (June 29 – July 8) with so many legends, other cities will be operating at a talent deficit.
+The shortlist of performers includes Diana Krall, Melody Gardot, Vance Joy and Christine and the Queens.
+But if your idea of a flag-waver has more to do with racetrack officials than up-tempo swing, get here earlier in the month for the Montreal Grand Prix (June 16-18), when Formula One superstars take to the state-of-the-art Circuit Gilles Villeneuve racetrack on Notre Dame Island.
 And if you’re feeling spendy (that's kinda how the Grand Prix crowd rolls), consider staying at the swanky Four Seasons, with floor-to-ceiling views of Golden Square Mile and an outpost by celeb chef Marcus Samuelsson — a restaurant-terrace-lounge combo aptly named Marcus.

 Pentecost Island, Vanuatu